MLProfile/mlprofile.github.io/docs/Terminology.md

 **Taxonomy**: A defined set of categories used to semantically categorize code instructions according to their purpose or behavior in an ML pipeline.

+Formalized definitions of these terms are available in [Formalization](docs/Formalization.md).